bthalpin/modal/README.md

 ## Description
 Modal is a reusable Modal component for use in React projects.
 It comes with a Modal and a ModalButton.
 The ModalButton is used to open the modal.
 Simply move both folders into your react project and you will have a modal ready to go.

+I've added a TypeScript version of the modal in the ModalTS and ModalButtonTS folders.

 ## Usage
 To use, copy the Modal and ModalButton folders into your React project src folder (I typically place it in /src/components).
 Import the ModalButton into any part of your project that you want to have a modal.
 You can have multiple Modals in your project, simply create the ModalButton element wherever you want and pass in the props to customize your project.

 ModalButton takes in a few props:

+1. modalPosition - Pass in 'absolute' to be able to scroll, 'fixed' for fixed position on screen - Default 'fixed' - FOR TYPESCRIPT VERSION instead of 'fixed' pass in {position:'fixed'}

-1. buttonName - Pass in the text for the button - Default Click
+2. buttonName - Pass in the text for the button - Default Click

-2. color - Pass in backgroundColor for the button - Default Light Blue (#3081c8)
+3. color - Pass in backgroundColor for the button - Default Light Blue (#3081c8)

-3. textColor - Pass in the text color of the button - Default White (#fff)
+4. textColor - Pass in the text color of the button - Default White (#fff)

-4. Component - Pass in the component you want to render inside the modal - Default is small card describing how to pass in the component
+5. Component - Pass in the component you want to render inside the modal - Default is small card describing how to pass in the component

-5. props - Any remaining props will automatically be passed to the component you want to rended in the modal.
+6. props - Any remaining props will automatically be passed to the component you want to rended in the modal.

 ```
 <ModalButton buttonName={'Press'} color={'grey'} textColor={'blue'} Component={MyComponentName} someOtherProp={'extra'} oneMore={'bonus'} />